-Retaining a common time in the network, however, faces substantial challenges.
-Due to the low-cost design, CMOS crystal oscillators serve as the most privileging signal source to generate on-board clocks.
-The frequency of an oscillator is not stable and it fluctuates with the surrounding environment, affected by various factors like temperature, humidity, voltage, pressure, etc. For example, the 32KHz oscillator adopted by popular sensor platforms has a clock drift rate of 30-50 ppm [5].
-The clock drift in smart phones normally ranges from 5-100 ppm [6, 7].
+clock drift in smart phones normally ranges from 5-100 ppm [7], [8].
 Thus, clocks on different nodes need to be precisely calibrated for correcting above errors such that consistent time can be maintained.
 Due to the inherent uncertainty, no matter how accurately clocks are initially calibrated, they will ultimately tick towards divergency.
 Hence, frequent clock calibrations are necessary in most network systems.
 Existing networks may typically comprise hundreds or even more individual nodes, and those nodes are usually wireless interconnected in a multi-hop manner.
 As a direct consequence, frequently calibrating clocks prohibitively incurs high overhead and significant energy consumption for coordinating the entire network.

 Great efforts have been made in the past decade to address above issues.
-Proposed solutions mainly rely on heavy intercommunications between nodes to exchange their local time references, including RBS [8], TPSN [9], FTSP [10], etc. The calibration error, however, gets accumulated hop by hop exponentially as the clock calibration spreads to the entire network [11].
+Proposed solutions mainly rely on heavy intercommunications between nodes to exchange their local time references, including RBS [9], TPSN [10], FTSP [11], etc. The calibration error, however, gets accumulated hop by hop exponentially as the clock calibration spreads to the entire network [12].
 In addition, those solutions lead to excessively high communication overhead and significant power drain in the system.
 Such facts largely prohibit the scalability of those solutions in practice.
 Against the problems, an emerging type of solutions have been recently proposed, which make use of certain external signal sources as common time references.
-Typical examples are using power lines [12], FM radio [13], radio stations [14], Wi-Fi [15].
+Typical examples are using power lines [13], FM radio [14], radio stations [15], Wi-Fi [16].
 Although such newly emerging solutions can dramatically reduce the communication cost, they also utilize radios for the clock calibration at the expense of higher power consumption.
-Even if clock calibration in [12-15] can be performed less frequently, the energy consumption of each calibration could remain high.
+Even if clock calibration in [13]-[16] can be performed less frequently, the energy consumption of each calibration could remain high.
 Besides, most of those solutions need specific hardware components to generate or capture periodical signals, which introduce extra cost and design complexity.

-In this paper, we propose a new clock synchronization approach that allows network nodes to receive a globally available clock reference by tuning to the fluorescent lighting.
-Our approach is based on the following observations and facts.
-Alternating Current (AC) is a periodical signal with a frequency of 50 or 60Hz and the frequency has adequate stability of $5 \cdot 10^{-5}$ measured by the Allan variance [12, 16].
-In order for power to be delivered efficiently across the country, the phase difference between any two points remain highly constant [12, 16].
-Powered by AC, the fluorescent light intensity thus changes with a stable period that equals half of the alternating current's.
+In this paper, we propose a new clock synchronization approach (and further extend to a context recognition approach) based on the following observations and facts.
+Alternating Current (AC) is a periodical signal with a frequency of 50 or 60Hz.
+The AC frequency is adequately stable, i.e., $5 \cdot 10^{-5}$ stability measured by the Allan variance [13], [17].
+In order for power delivered efficiently across the country, the phase difference between any two points remain highly constant [13], [17].
+Powered by AC, the fluorescent light intensity thus changes with a stable period that equals half of AC's.
 Commonly available in most indoor environments like universities, airports, hospitals, and supermarkets, the fluorescent light provides a universal period reference.
-On the other hand, the light sensor or camera is widely embedded in commodity wireless platforms, e.g., sensor nodes, and smart phones.
+Furthermore, the light sensor or camera is widely embedded in commodity wireless platforms, e.g., sensor nodes, and smart phones.
 This offers a great opportunity for a plenty of indoor applications to maintain common time by referring to the light emitted from fluorescent lamps.